-Whether you — or your diners — like 'em lumpy or fluffy, mashed or riced, made with Yukons or russets, these Creamy Vegan Mashed Potatoes are going to settle the debate for you and silence any detractors.
+Whether you -- or your diners -- like 'em lumpy or fluffy, mashed or riced, made with Yukons or russets, these Creamy Vegan Mashed Potatoes are going to settle the debate.
 Once and for all.

-And you'll really be a winner all the way, because no one will know how easy they really are to make.
+And you'll be the winner all the way, because no one will know how easy they really are to make.

-I spent years peeling and cutting and boiling my potatoes to get the perfect texture, but as strapped for time as I always am, I have learned, over the years, to take a nifty shortcut that has helped me cut down the hassle without compromising on the flavor.
+I spent years peeling and cutting and boiling my potatoes to get the perfect texture, but as strapped for time as I always am, I have learned, over the years, to take a nifty shortcut that has helped me cut down the hassle without compromising on the flavor: I microwave them.

-I use Yukon golds for my creamy mashed potatoes because they are the best kind of spud to mash.
+- Use Yukon golds for your creamy mashed potatoes because they are the best kind of spud to mash.
 They are already creamy and buttery, and they are small enough to easily microwave whole without being diced first.
 I peel them after they are boiled, which is so much easier, and sometimes I just leave on the peels, although you probably don't want to do that if you want truly creamy potatoes.

-These creamy vegan mashed potatoes are especially divine with my vegan mushroom gravy recipe.
+- Serve these creamy vegan mashed potatoes with my vegan mushroom gravy recipe.
 Or serve them with a pat of butter, for a decadent, delicious treat.